PicoQuant/MH150-Demos/Readme.md

 The programming library is a DLL with demos for various programming languages.
 Please refer to the manual (PDF) for instructions.

+## What's new in version 2.0

+- Supporting the new high resolution models MultiHarp 150  4P/8P/16P
+- Providing a new device driver supporting "secure boot" with Windows 10
+- Some minor bugfixes

+## What was new in version 1.1

+- Support for the new 16-channel hardware
+- Programmable dead-time(*
+- Some minor bugfixes

+(* this new feature requires firmware version 0.8 or higher.
+An updater tool to version 0.8 is provided in the distribution media folder gateware_update.

 ## Disclaimer